Taranaki Cathedral: History

 The church has been very considerably enlarged and modified, with the new various sections blending into a harmonious whole.
 The first extensions to St Mary's were made during the war years.
 In 1859 the church was lengthen and a veranda was added.
 Unfortunately, due to many interruptions caused by the fighting, this extension was not completed until 1862.
 In 1864, two years later, parallel to the existing building, it was added another aisle, designed by George Robinson, the chief builder of the original part of the church.

 Further enlargements were made in 1893 to the chancel, apse, sanctuary and organ chamber by Benjamin W. Mountfort, a well-known church architect.
-In 1915 it was added the side chapel of All Saints, designed by John Francis Messenger, a local architect.
+In 1915 it was added the side chapel of All Saints, designed by Frank Messenger, a local architect.
 At the same time the northern transept was enlarged as a memorial to Archdeacon Govett, under construction professionals George Edmund Tole and Horace Lovell Massey.

 St Mary's was a parish church from 1842 to 2010 and it was consecrated as a cathedral in the Diocese of Waikato and Taranaki on 6 March that year.
 On 28 June 1984, the building was registered as a Category 1 heritage structure by the New Zealand Historic Places Trust (now Heritage New Zealand), with registration number 148.

 The cathedral is a member of the Community of the Cross of Nails and is a centre for Peace and Reconciliation.

 In February 2016, after a structural assessment following the 2011 Christchurch earthquake, the Cathedral was closed.
 Sunday services continued in the Peace Hall across the road.

 The adjoining cemetery surrounding the church contains the graves of Reverend William Bolland, who opened the church, the Reverend Henry Govett, the second vicar, Captain Henry King, Resident Magistrate and other notable historic figures, as well as a number of significant trees.

 Close to the entrance to the cathedral there is a memorial, the Taranaki South African War troopers' memorial.
 It was designed by Archdeacon Walsh of Waimate North as a Celtic Cross and was unveiled to the public during a ceremony held on 27 August 1903.